FarhadIbrahimov/myChatProject/README.md

 ## _Project Management Tool Used is Azure Boards, ERD and deployment links_

-If you want to check it out, [click here](https://dev.azure.com/farhadibrahimov/CHAT%20APP).
+If you want to check Project Managment tool i used [click here](https://dev.azure.com/farhadibrahimov/CHAT%20APP).

 ### Entity-Relationship Diagram (ERD)